bshao001/ChatLearner/README.md

 2. The concise code style and clear implementation of the new seq2seq model based on dynamic RNN (a.k.a. the new NMT model).
 It is customized for chatbots and much easier to understand compared with the official tutorial.

+3. The idea of using seamlessly integrated ChatSession to handle basic conversational context.

-3. Some rules are integrated to demo how to combine traditional rule-based chatbots with new deep learning models.
+4. Some rules are integrated to demo how to combine traditional rule-based chatbots with new deep learning models.
 No matter how powerful a deep learning model can be, it cannot even answer questions requiring simple arithmetic calculations, and many others.
 The approach demonstrated here can be easily adapted to retrieve news or other online information.
 With the rules implemented, it can then properly answer many interesting questions.
 For example:

    * "What time is it now?" or "What day is it today?" or "What's the date yesterday?"
    * "Read me a story please." or "Tell me a joke."
 It can then present stories and jokes randomly and not being limited by the sequence length of the decoder.